 Holiday Inn Club Vacations at Orange Lake Resort - West Village

-There are four villages which make up the Orange Lake Resort property, all of which have distinct offerings and charm.
+Four villages which make up the Orange Lake Resort property, all of which have their own distinct offerings and charm.
 West Village is the original phase of this resort which has been refurbished over the years and features a clubhouse overlooking the lake, a themed restaurant with patio bar, putt-putt golf, arcade, cabanas and retail shops.
-River Island is a tropical lover's paradise, centered around a fabulous water park that includes two beach- style pools and a lazy river.
+River Island is a tropical lover's paradise, centered around a fabulous water park that includes two beach-style pools and a lazy river.
 East Village is noted for its central location to all the action and also its proximity to world-class golfing.
 North Village is a water lover's delight and offers a smaller, more intimate setting for family fun.

+The units are Orange Lake's West Village are the perfect retreat during your Florida vacation, and a multitude of unit sizes and configurations ensure you'll find the right fit for your group.
 One-bedroom villas sleep four and feature a king-size bed and sleeper sofa.
 Two-bedroom villas sleep eight and feature a king-size bed in the master bedroom, two queen-size beds in the guest bedroom, and a queen sleeper sofa in the living area.
-Three-bedroom villas sleep 12 and feature a king-size bed in the master bedroom, queen bed in the second bedroom, two queen-size beds in the third bedroom, and two sleeper sofas.
-All villas are equipped with a full-size kitchen, TVs in living room and bedroom(s), washer/dryer, and more.
+Three-bedroom villas sleep twelve and feature a king-size bed in the master bedroom, queen bed in the second bedroom, two queen-size beds in the third bedroom, and two sleeper sofas.
+All villas are equipped with a full-size kitchen, TVs in living room and bedrooms, in-suite washer/dryer and more.

 We have owned for over 30 years.
 Had the opportunity to exchange and go to many other resorts and there is none that can compare to Orange Lake.
 We have had many years of family fun.
 All my family now owns at orange Lake.
 We have come back here almost every year and love each and every minute of our trip.
 You don't even have to go outside of this place to have a great time.
 The disney parks are there if you want but we have been there so many times that we just stay at Orange lake and have a blast.
 When we ask the children in our family what was the best part of your trip, they always say "being at Orange Lake".
 They love the Sunset celebration.